webdriverio/webdriverio/packages/wdio-sauce-service/README.md

 In order to use the service for the virtual machine and em/simulator cloud you need to set `user` and `key` in your `wdio.conf.js` file.
 It will automatically use Sauce Labs to run your integration tests.
 If you want to use [Sauce Connect](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy) you just need to set `sauceConnect: true`.
+If you would like to change data center to EU add `region:'eu'` as US data center is set as default (region only works on ^4.14.1 or ^5.0.0).

 ```js
 // wdio.conf.js